Headshot of Aleksa Owen in front of a brick wall

 • Action research and qualitative methodologies

-• Human service organizational research
+• Human and health services research

 Courses taught at the University of Nevada, Reno